BioSTEAMDevelopmentGroup/biosteam/README.rst

 What is BioSTEAM?
 -----------------

 BioSTEAM is an open source process simulation package in Python for fast and flexible preliminary technoeconomic analysis.
-It was created and developed by `Yoel Cortes-Pena <http://engineeringforsustainability.com/yoelcortespena>`__ as part of the `Guest Group <http://engineeringforsustainability.com/>`__ and the `Center for Advanced Bioenergy and Bioproducts (CABBI) <https://cabbi.bio/>`__ at the `University of Illinois at Urbana-Champaign (UIUC) <https://illinois.edu/>`__.
+It is still in its developmental phase with its first alpha release expected in May 2019.

 Installation
 ------------